rowanmoul/ArchSecureDualBoot/README.md

 tpm2-abrmd
 tpm2-tss-engine
 ```
 This package set will get you booting and doing everthing in this guide, but not a whole lot else.
-If you know what other packages you want, install them now (in particular, make sure you install something to allow you connect to a network or you'll have to boot the live disk again just to install more packages later)
+If you know what other packages you want, install them now (in particular, make sure you install something to allow you connect to a network or you'll have to boot the live disk again just to install more packages later!)

 #### Genfstab
 Mount your efi partition at `/mnt/efi`.
 You will have to create that directory first.